fouadZiaa/UFO/README.md

 ![Image1](https://github.com/fouadZiaa/UFO/blob/18138b7ba5b10dc6cff447adf249c49fc5b52628/static/images/UFO%20Image%201.png)

 ## Overview
 The purpose of this project was to take an insight on UFO Sightings using Java, HTML,and CSS.
-I created multiple filters for users to input and gather their own insight on UFO Sightings.
+We created multiple filters for users to input and gather their own insight on UFO Sightings.

 ## Results
 In order to gather insight on this data, we will pick a state to look into to give users an understanding of how this webpage functions.
-The state I will use is California.
+The state we will use is California.
 To start to go to the filer "Enter a State" and enter the abbreviation "ca" into the search bar then press the "Filter Table" Button.

 The following image is what will be displayed: